 The Situation:

-You don’t have a ticket but want to be as (safely) close to the action as possible
+You don’t have a ticket but want to be as close to the action as possible

 Our Playbook Says:

 If you’re from out of town (or, even if you’re not!), get in the mix by booking a hotel room in Columbia SC.
-Graduate Columbia offers that collegiate vibe, Hyatt Place and Aloft are situated in the artsy Vista, and Hotel Trundle and Marriott are in the middle of the Main Street action, just to name a few.
+Graduate Columbia and Courtyard Columbia Downtown at USC offers that collegiate vibe, Hyatt Place and Aloft are situated in the artsy Vista, and Hotel Trundle and Marriott are in the middle of the Main Street action, just to name a few.
 Near game time, anchor down at Thirsty Fellow in the Vista, Henry’s (Devine Street or Cayce locations) or Pawley’s Front Porch in Five Points have all the eats - and plenty of TVs so you don’t miss a moment.
+Looking to catch the game at a local brewery?
+We've got you covered!
+Columbia is home to multiple breweries catering to gameday festivities.

 The Situation: